Q Fever: Surveillance & Reporting Overview for Clinicians

 - All cases of Q fever in humans are nationally reportable.
 Physicians should report cases meeting a confirmed or probable case definition (see case definition above) to their state health department.

-- Clinicians, infection control professionals (ICPs), and hospital epidemiologists should maintain heightened awareness to
+- Clinicians, infection control professionals (ICPs), and hospital epidemiologists should maintain heightened awareness to facilitate recognition of

 - an individual case or changing patterns or clusters of illness that would indicate possible C. burnetii (Q fever) infection and